TriptiWani/project1/readme.md

 - Full fledged payment feature -- DONE
 - Conversion of currency based on user preference -- DONE
 - Password reset via mailer
+- Order tracking in detail
 - GeoCoder, to track location of users
-- Order tracking in detail
+- Give an option for the payment type, i.e. Cash/Credit/Debit
 - Code refactoring: The code looks bulky.
 Could be improved

 ## Link: